aditikashi23/recipes-analysis/README.md

 This feature captures the interplay between the number of steps and the number of ingredients in a recipe.
 It is logical to assume that recipes with a high number of steps and ingredients are more complex and, consequently, might take longer to prepare.
 Adding this interaction term allows the model to account for such combined effects that the baseline model missed.

 Log Transformation of the Target (minutes):
 The target variable minutes was log-transformed to handle the positive skew in the data distribution.
 Many recipes likely have short cooking times, with fewer instances of recipes taking significantly longer, creating a right-skewed distribution.
-By applying the log transformation, we make the data more normally distributed, which is favorable for linear regression models that assume residuals are normally distributed.
-This transformation also helps reduce the influence of outliers on model performance.
+By applying the log transformation, we make the data more normally distributed.
+Even though random forest classifiers do not assume normality of data, we originally made this change to a linear regression model and noticed slight improvement, so we decided to keep it in because this transformation also helps reduce the influence of outliers on model performance.
-These features were chosen based on their relevance to the cooking process and their ability to better represent the underlying data-generating process, rather than through trial-and-error improvements to performance.

 **Tranformers and Scalers**